inikolaev/get-kubernetes-desktop-client/README.md

 Kubernetes desktop client which allows to open terminal into a pod with a click of a button.

+NOTE: This software is still work in progress

 <img src="images/screen-1.png">
 <img src="images/screen-2.png">
 <img src="images/screen-3.png">